florisboard/dictionary-tools/flictionary.md

 ## General Structure
 Flictionaries allow for housing a unigram wordlist with frequencies, as well as storing n-gram models for next-word predictions.
-The file format does limit the size of the n-grams to the range unigram..8-gram, which should be more than sufficient to house a language model.
+The file format does limit the size of the n-grams to the range unigram..8-gram (both inclusive), which should be more than sufficient to house a language model.

 In general, the basic skeleton structure behind each Flictionary is as follows: